-This chapter is a complete reference of all menus and dialogs in PMWIN Pro.
+This chapter is a complete reference of the user interface of PM.

-PMWIN Pro requires the use of consistent units throughout the modeling process.
+With the exception of PHT3D, PM requires the use of consistent units throughout the modeling process.
 For example, if you are using length [L] units of meters and time [T] units of seconds, hydraulic conductivity will be expressed in units of [m/s], pumping rates will be in units of $[m^3/s]$ and dispersivity will be in units of [m].
 The values of the simulation results are also expressed in the same units.
 Table 2.1 lists symbols and their units, which are used in various parts of this text.